Structural results for the Tree Builder Random Walk: Acknowledgments

 J. E. is indebted to Y. Peres for first bringing the model to his attention and for further helpful conversations, and to T. F. M\'ori for answering some questions concerning his work on the BA model.

 J. E.'s research was partially supported by Simons Foundation Grant 579110.
-G.P.~was supported by the ERC Consolidator Grant 772466 ``NOISE'', and by the Hungarian National Research, Development and Innovation Office, OTKA grant K143468.
+G.P.~was supported by the ERC Consolidator Grant 772466 ``NOISE'' until January 2024 to find the main ideas, by the ERC Synergy Grant 810115 ``DYNASNET'' from February 2024 to find applications, and also by the Hungarian National Research, Development and Innovation Office, OTKA grant K143468, throughout.
+G.I.~was supported by FAPERJ (grant E-26/210.516/2024).